sroscoe2/CSCE156-Lab05/readme.md

 the `Section` class to only hold `Section`(s) of a particular type.
 Try this solution.

 **New Problem**: You will find that you are not able to add sections holding different types.
+For example, you will not be able to add a section of `Graduates` *and* `Undergraduates` only one or the other.
 Explain (to yourself or partner) why this is the case.

 **Solution B**: We want the `Course` class to be able to hold `Section`(s) of any type of student.
 Remove the parameterizations you did in Solution A and instead of parameterizing the class, parameterize the `courseRoster` list so that it can only hold sections containing objects which must be a subtype of `Student` (hint: use the wildcard).
-Make any additional changes in the `Course` class as necessary.
+Parameterize the `addSection` method so that it only accepts sections of one type of student (and so that no warnings or compiler errors are issued).
 If your changes were correct, then adding the section of `Droid`s should no longer be allowed.

 ### 3.3.3.
 Parameterizing a class with a bound